cocolabhub/brainpipe/README.md

 v0.0

 ## Updates
+27/01/16
+- Add a description to the module bpstudy

 26/01/16
 - Add a testing folder to xPOO to test power and phase features
-- Basix configuration of init files
+- Basic configuration of init files
 - Add a module to create a study and manage features...

 25/01/16